cudmore/pie-analysis/video-player/readme.md

  - Have PiE server keep .h264 files
  - Fix chunk interface, it is remembering pointers to old chunk file
  - Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - Make menu interface to create random chunks file from folder.
-So we can do it in standalaone app
+So we can do it in stand-alone app
  - Standardize chunk index.
 I am showing random index in chunk interface but absolute chunk index in event list.
  - Add dIndex to events so we can always show events in list with 1,2,3,...
+ - Finalize event display columns.
+Maybe hide start/stop when editing chunks?
+ - When editing chunks, do not allow video list selection

 ## To Do

  - [done] Implement 'delete event'.
 Add dialog to ask if ok.